ZedManul/souperior-2d-skeleton-modifications/addons/soupik/README.txt

 >>Modifications on "child" bones
 (i.e. modifications on body/spine, then modifications on arm, then modifications on hand)
 >Order when modifying the same bone:
->>StayAt's first
->>everything else after

 Skeletons are, alas, still a bit buggy, and weird edgecases arise when shifting nodes around.
 If something seems to be broken, try reloading your project.
 Skeletons are weird like that.

-There is now support for custom easing motion on all modifications!
-I am quite happy with how the system turned out, and I will likely make it a separate plugin later on.

 Soupy Nodes are entirely separate from the inbuilt skeleton modifications, and applying both at the same time to one bone may be a bad idea.

 The system also relies on bone angle and length, so make sure to disable "auto calculate" on bones that dont have any further child bones.

-TODO:
-	->Rework Easing to be tied to special target nodes, rather than baked into the IK itself DONE!->This starts with removing easing options for all the current mods ->Make the target stuff now
-	->Fix the way the easing is handled while am at it :P DONE!->BONUS: Pole Target for FABRIK (Suddenly done????)
-	->Add processing mode options (both for targets and ik) ->Add a script which automagically generates skeletal rig based on a branch with sprite nodes.